 When will Mifegymiso become available in Canada?

-Mifegymiso is now available in Canada although prescribers and pharmacies dispensing it are still far and few.
+Mifegymiso is now available in Canada.
+While not every physician or health care clinic offers it, the number of prescribers and pharmacies stocking Mifegymiso is increasing.
+Many health professionals have already joined communities of practice and have incorporated medical abortion in their services.
 Click here to find your nearest provider or call the Action Canada for Sexual Health and Rights 24/7 toll-free Access Line at 1-888-642-2725.

 How much does it cost?